asiamina/UC-STRIDE-User-Centric-Threat-Modeling-Based-on-STRIDE---The-Model-and-Dataset/Attack Descriptions/Spoofing/readme.md

-# XX Attacks of Type: Spoofing
+# 11 Attacks of Type: Spoofing